JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Prevention
  To minimize the risk of perpetuating a bias based there are multiple strategies that can be applied when using data, software or algorithms that have the Reinforces Existing Biases label.

- **Choosing and Analyzing Input data:**  <br>
+ **Choosing and Analysing Input data:**  <br>
- By analyzing the input data carefully and checking the whether the data origin considered diverse and representative groups, the negative impacts of a bias can be mitigated.
-The data collection groups and methods should also be checked for appropriate represetation and diversity.
+ By analysing the input data carefully and checking the whether the data origin considered diverse and representative groups, the negative impacts of a bias can be mitigated.
+The data collection groups and methods should also be checked for appropriate representation and diversity.

 **Testing for biases:** <br>
  There are multiple tests that can check for biases and highlight potential problems both for data and algorithms.